buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 )
 ```

 This will create a new account for `username` and set their `password`.
-You can optionally pass in an `email` which can be used for `password` resets.
+You can optionally pass in an `email` for password reset and used for alerts from the [push notification](#push-notifications) system (e.g. "Someone followed your channel").

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/account`